Saturday, June 28, 2025

 5. Technological competence

 The rules adopt a new rule specifically mandating technological competence.
 This is a concept that has been adopted in now a majority of American jurisdictions but it has mostly (if not exclusively) been done as part of the comment to rule 1.1.
-In Puerto Rico, it is now an actual rule.
+In Puerto Rico, it is now an actual rule and it is a mandatory rule.
+(See Rule 1.19).
+For comments on the new rule go here (in Spanish by a UPR Law School Professor) and to LawSites (in English).

 6. Non-lawyer ownership in law firms

-In translating the text of Model Rule 8.4(g), the drafters of the new Puerto Rico rules do not appear to have considered the debate on, and recent cases challenging, the constitutionality of the Model Rule.
+In translating the text of Model Rule 8.4(g), the drafters of the new Puerto Rico rules do not appear to have considered the debate on, and recent cases challenging, the constitutionality of the text of the Model Rule (after it was adopted in several states).
 Long time readers of this blog know that I think that, as drafted, the Model Rule is of questionable constitutional validity and that a similar rule has been found to be unsonstitional by at least one court already, while there are cases with similar challenges still pending in other states.
 Yet, some states have adopted better versions of the rule that appear to be much better drafted.
 The best is probably the version adopted in New York, with the one adopted in Illinois coming in as a close second.
 But, in any case, the point here is that the Model Rule is actually not a good model for this rule and that it could have been fixed with some re-drafting as part of the translation.
 That was not done and it leaves the door open to a constitutional attack.

-Although the Code of Conduct was amended at some point after the US Supreme Court decided Bates, the case law interpreting this area of the law has always been confusing which resulted in a chilling effect on lawyer advertising for many years.
+Although the Puerto Rico Code of Conduct was amended at some point after the US Supreme Court decided Bates, the case law interpreting this area of the law has always been confusing which resulted in a chilling effect on lawyer advertising in the island for many years.
 With the adoption of the new rules, this confusion should be clarified.